Aterfax/Halo-Ops---Patrol-Ops-3.1-Modified-for-OPTRE/README.md

 A modified ARMA3 Patrol Ops 3.1 mission for the TEI Halo Mod

 ##Introduction:

+++Please note this map (and Patrol Ops 3.1 appear to have issues with certain scripts which do not appear to run fully under linux servers.

 This is a server map to be used on a dedicated server.

 Based on: